lisite19920722/smart-voice2/README.md

 Platform support android 6.1.2 and ios 4.3.1

 ## First Part
-Ahead of all, run "npm install -g cordova ionic" and run "ionic start smart-voice2 --v2"
+Ahead of all, run "npm install -g cordova ionic" and run "ionic start smart-voice2 --v2".
+Then, create a folder named 'www' in the project folder.

 ## Main Contents
 1.Firstly, run "npm install" in the root directory of this project<br>